TV Tropes is 149% Funded

 - Death by Irony: He was the embodiment of nihilism, which translated to the way he mercilessly fought Ichigo.
 Guess who was the one to finally defeat him?
 An even more merciless and nihilistic version of hollow Ichigo.

-- Despair Event Horizon: He was born into a group of jet black Vasto Lordes, pure white and with only one sense (sight) and killed them to prevent them killing him.
-He then wandered the desert for an unspecified period of time until, in a moment of pure despair he encounters a strange phenomenon that rips off his mask. his obsession with trusting only what he can see and his inability to understand anything that doesn't register with his sense of sight stems from this.
+- Despair Event Horizon: He was born into a group of jet black Vasto Lordes, pure white and with only one sense (sight).
+He then wandered the desert for an unspecified period of time until, in a moment of pure despair he encounters a strange phenomenon that rips off most of his mask.
+His obsession with trusting only what he can see and his inability to understand anything that doesn't register with his sense of sight stems from this.

 - The Dragon: Seemed to have been Aizen's right-hand man as well as being given missions that one would've expected to be given to Espadas with higher ranks.
 This led to Ichigo assuming he was the top Espada, but it's more like he's the strongest Espada that follows orders efficiently.